podofo/podofo/SOURCE-LAYOUT.md

   compile PoDoFo library, and can be called by tools and tests as well by means of a `podofo_private` static library target.
   Headers here are not deployed as part of the public API;
-- `staging`: directory with immature PoDoFo API extensions classes, or with unclear ownership/maintenance.
-May be promoted to main API or removed at any time.